kfilyk/petri/README.md

 1: Right-click on the html file, and use Firefox as the browser to run the program (runs faster than safari/chrome/IE).
 You may have to zoom out a little, by going to the Firefox menu and clicking View-> Zoom -> Zoom Out.

 2: Click "NEW RANDOM 100" to generate a random assortment of creatures.
 Creatures "eat" the colors red, green, and blue, subtracting them from terrain tiles.
-Creatures have the ability to sense and eat/interact with each other.
+Creatures may evolve the ability to sense and eat/interact with each other.

 3: Once a few species have taken off, wait a while (~30 min).
 Creatures will require time to form coherent movements.
 Stopping and starting, non-cyclic swimming patterns, and extension/rotation of eyes indicate that behaviour paths are forming.